-Insecure people, which could center around their looks, intelligence, abilities, or social status, might easily become offended when others speak or behave in ways that evoke those feelings of insecurity.
+People who feel insecure about their own skin, looks, intelligence, abilities, or social status, may easily become offended when others speak or behave in ways that evoke those negative feelings.

 Changes in plans

-For example, if someone was the last person informed about a change in plans, they might take offense because they’ve called into question their social status.
+One example is if someone was the last person informed about a change in plans, they may take offense because they’ve called into question their social status.

 They don’t realize or accept that someone has to be the last to know and that it’s not always personal.

-They probably wouldn’t be too concerned about someone else if that other person was the last person to know and might even call them out for making a big deal about nothing if they brought it up.
+They probably wouldn’t be too concerned about someone else if that other person was the last person to know and may even call them out for making a mountain out of a mole hill if they brought it up.

 Differences in taste

-If someone expresses distaste for a style of clothing that the person likes, they might also feel offended.
+If someone expresses distaste for a style of clothing that the person likes, they may also feel offended.

 They don’t rest in the sense of security and confidence about their fashion sense but instead look to others to praise them and tell them they look good, cute, sexy, or handsome.

-Although it can be frustrating when people get offended easily, sometimes ease of offense is a learned behavior, or a survival response learned from a difficult childhood in which the person suffered from a psychologically traumatic experience.
+Although it can be frustrating to deal with people who are easily offended, it is a learned behavior or a survival response gleaned from a difficult childhood when the person suffered from a psychologically traumatic experience.